5000 Year Journey: Time Capsule of Cupaloy

 Predictions of how we will fare in the future often proceed from a political agenda.
 Here is a science fiction take on life 5000 years from now.
 And here is another.

 Peering five millenia into the future gets us to the question postponed from the first paragraph.
-Despite the total unaccountability of predicting something so far into the future, it seems folly to assume the time capsule will be reopened in the year 6939.
-Granted the planners went to a lot of trouble to make it happen.
+It seems folly to assume the time capsule will be reopened in the year 6939.
+Granted the planners went to a lot of trouble to enable it.
 They selected materials for the capsule and its contents that could be expected to survive five thousand years.
 They printed up 3,650 copies of a descriptive document (see above) and distributed it world wide, to libraries and other institutions.
-And, at this moment, there are many institutions devoted to preserving the past and keeping us aware of important events.
+And, there are many institutions actively preserving the past; keeping us aware of important events.
 Still, five thousand years is a long time.
-Things happen.
-Continents sink and rise.
 Civilizations rise, fall and turn to dust.
 Records disappear.
 Libraries burn.
-People lose interest.
+Continents sink and rise.
+Celestial bodies collide.
+Tectonic plates creep apace.
+People are distracted.
 And there is the opposite problem.

 This picture links to reel 2 of the Phillip Medicus home movie of the 1939 World's Fair, showing the Westinghouse Pavillion.

 If we discovered an ancient Roman crypt from the time of IVLIVS CAESAR, with an inscription imploring us to leave it unmolested for five thousand years (until the year 5710 AUC, as they might have quaintly put it) would we respect their wishes?
 Or would we hack into it, make movies about it, sell chewing gum named for it, write PhD theses about it, transport its contents to whatever power brokers could command our actions, and in general have a high old time with it?
 We can be patient, but five thousand years?
 That's a lot to expect.
 It probably won't happen, but what if it does?